-Notice what kind of language you use for yourself.
+Notice your thoughts.
 Do you treat yourself with kindness and love, or with impatience and harshness?
 In short, have you listened to yourself lately?

 Ratio of Positive to Negative Thoughts

-In her book, ‘The Sweet Spot‘, Christine Carter suggests you become more aware of the kind of thoughts you are having.
+In her book, ‘The Sweet Spot‘, Christine Carter suggests you become more mindful of the kind of thoughts you are having.

 To feel happier and more contented within yourself she suggests you increase your ratio to 3:1 so you are having 3 times as many positive thoughts as negative.

-She describes negative thoughts as the keel in a ship, giving us balance and direction, and of course, we learn from them.
-But negative thoughts can become overwhelming.
+Carter describes negative thoughts as the keel in a ship.
+This gives us balance and direction.
+And of course, we learn from these kinds of thoughts.
+But negative thoughts can sometimes become overwhelming.

 So how is your ratio of positive to negative thoughts?